Huawei Mate 20: Hardware

-The Mate 20 uses a 6.53 in 18.7:9 1080p LCD display, while the Mate 20 Pro uses a 6.39 in 19.5:9 1440p display with curved edges.
+The Mate 20 uses a 6.53 in 18.7:9 1080p LCD, while the Mate 20 Pro uses a 6.39 in 19.5:9 1440p display with curved edges.
 Both displays contain notches, with the Mate 20 featuring a “teardrop” shape, and the Mate 20 Pro containing a larger tab concealing additional infrared sensors used for a face recognition system.
 The Mate 20 Pro includes an optical in-screen fingerprint reader.
 The Mate 20 uses a physical fingerprint sensor on the rear below the cameras instead.
-Mate 20 Pro model support Qi inductive charging, including “reverse” charging of other Qi-compatible devices from its own battery power.
+Mate 20 Pro supports Qi inductive charging, including “reverse” charging of other Qi-compatible devices from its own battery.
 For storage expansion, the Mate 20 utilises a new, proprietary memory card format known as Nano Memory rather than MicroSD, which exactly matches the dimensions of a Nano-SIM card.
-As such, the devices utilise a hybrid SIM tray, where the second slot can be used for either expanded storage or a second SIM card.
+As such, the devices utilize a hybrid SIM tray, where the second slot can be used for either expanded storage or a second SIM card.

-The Mate 20 features three rear-facing cameras with Leica optics in a square-shaped array, with the Mate 20 Pro using 40-megapixel wide angle IMX600, 20 MP ultra-wide angle, and 8-megapixel telephoto sensors, and the Mate 20 using 12 MP, 16 MP ultra-wide angle, and 8-megapixel telephoto sensors.
-Unlike previous Huawei phones, it does not include a monochrome lens for contrast adjustment and greyscale images, with the company citing improvements to the colour sensors as making it redundant.
+The Mate 20 features three rear-facing cameras with Leica optics in a square-shaped array, with the Mate 20 Pro using 40-megapixel wide-angle IMX600, 20 MP ultra-wide angle, and 8-megapixel telephoto sensors, and the Mate 20 using 12 MP, 16 MP ultra-wide angle, and 8-megapixel telephoto sensors.
+Unlike previous Huawei phones, it does not include a monochrome lens for contrast adjustment and greyscale images, with the company citing improvements to the color sensors as making it redundant.
 This is accompanied by improvements to Huawei's artificial intelligence object recognition system, which can now distinguish between multiple types of subjects in a scene to selectively apply enhancements (rather than only applying one to the entire photo) and can recognize 1,500 possible scenarios (a three-fold increase over the P20's similar system).
 The camera software also features new “AI Cinema” effects modes.
 Both devices feature 24-megapixel front-facing cameras.

 Software

 The Mate 20 ships with Android 9.0 “Pie”.
-It introduces Huawei's EMUI 9 software suite, which was designed to be more streamlined in comparison to previous iterations.
+It introduces Huawei's EMUI 9 software suite, which is designed to be more streamlined than previous iterations.
 It includes new features such as screen gesture-based navigation, Digital Balance (a dashboard for tracking and limiting device usage), HiVision (an augmented reality object recognition experience for the camera), and Password Vault among other features.

 The Mate 20 was upgraded to Android 10 featuring EMUI 10.